The Center for Children’s Advocacy offers many publications that you can read or order online:

 Additional Publications and Videos

-- Preventing School PushOut - a report from the Center for Children’s Advocacy, 2013
+- Preventing School PushOut - Center for Children’s Advocacy Report, 2013

-- Blind Spot: The Impact of Missed Early Warning Signs on Children’s Mental Health
+- Blind Spot: Impact of Missed Early Warning Signs on Children’s Mental Health

-Andrea Spencer, PhD, Educational Consultant to the Center for Children’s Advocacy, 2012
+Andrea Spencer, PhD, Educational Consultant to Center for Children’s Advocacy, 2012

 - Truancy Models and Intervention: National Models and Connecticut Initiatives